NickCraver/nickcraver.github.com/blog/_posts/2016-05-03-stack-overflow-how-we-do-deployment-2016-edition.markdown

 This is our starting point for this article.
 We have the Stack Overflow repository on a developer's machine.
 For the sake of discussing the process, let's say they added a column to a database table and the corresponding property to the C# object --- that way we can dig into how database migrations work along the way.

 ### A Little Context
 We deploy roughly 25 times per day to development (our CI build) just for Stack Overflow Q&A. Other projects also push many times.
 We deploy to production about 5-10 times on a typical day.
 A deploy from first push to full deploy is under 9 minutes (2:15 for dev, 2:40 for meta, and 3:20 for all sites).
 We have roughly 15 people pushing to the repository used in this post.
-The repo contains the code for these applications: [Stack Overflow](http://stackoverflow.com/) (every single Q&A site), [stackexchange.com](http://stackexchange.com/) (root domain only), [Stack Snippets](http://stacksnippets.net/) (for Stack Overflow JavaScript snippets), [Stack Auth](http://stackauth.com/) (for oAuth), [sstatic.net](http://sstatic.net/) (cookieless CDN domain), [Stack Exchange API v2](http://api.stackexchange.com/), [Stack Exchange Mobile](http://mobile.stackexchange.com/) (iOS and Android API), Stack Server (Tag Engine and Elasticsearch indexing Windows service), and Socket Server (our WebSocket Windows service).
+The repo contains the code for these applications: [Stack Overflow](http://stackoverflow.com/) (every single Q&A site), [stackexchange.com](http://stackexchange.com/) (root domain only), [Stack Snippets](http://stacksnippets.net/) (for Stack Overflow JavaScript snippets), [Stack Auth](http://stackauth.com/) (for OAuth), [sstatic.net](http://sstatic.net/) (cookieless CDN domain), [Stack Exchange API v2](http://api.stackexchange.com/), [Stack Exchange Mobile](http://mobile.stackexchange.com/) (iOS and Android API), Stack Server (Tag Engine and Elasticsearch indexing Windows service), and Socket Server (our WebSocket Windows service).

 ### The Human Steps
 When we're coding, if a database migration is involved then we have some extra steps.
 First, we check the chatroom (and confirm in the local repo) which SQL migration number is available next (we'll get to how this works).
 Each project with a database has their own migration folder and number.
 For this deploy, we're talking about the Q&A migrations folder, which applies to all Q&A databases.
 Here's what chat and the local repo look like before we get started: